Introduce Flax Seeds to Optimize Your Health

-Flax seed or linseeds
+Flax Seed or Linseed

-There has been much in the news recently about the health benefits of flax seeds or linseeds as they are known in some places.
+There has been much in the news recently about the health benefits of flax seeds or linseed as they are known in some places.
 These little seeds are something of a powerhouse with regards to health and nutrition.
 You can either use them whole, ground or take it orally as a capsule.

 There are two types brown and golden flax seeds.

 With omega 3, omega 6, fiber, lignans, and antioxidants, you can't go wrong.